basobaso03/Excel-to-Insights/README.md

 ## 2. The Solution

-This section clearly explains what your project does and its core value.

 This project is a full-stack web application that acts as a simple, on-demand Business Intelligence (BI) tool.
 A non-technical user can upload their raw sales CSV file and instantly receive a complete, analytical dashboard.
 This closes the data knowledge gap, turning their "dead" sales records into a strategic business asset.

 ## 3. Key Features & Business Logic

-Highlight the specific analytical results and features that demonstrate business value.

 The application provides immediate, actionable answers to foundational business questions: